 Tim Buckley provides examples of the following tropes:

-- Cool People Rebel Against Authority: Buckley in high school.
+- Cool People Rebel Against Authority: Buckley was this in high school.

 - Cover Version: The most accessible song off of Starsailor, "Song to the Siren", has been covered by This Mortal Coil (who were the first to cover it back in 1983), Robert Plant, John Frusciante, Charlotte Martin, and Bryan Ferry.
 It's quite a popular cover.